tuananh1006/Motorbike-Classification/README.md

 #### 2.8 Access application at above address http://cbp.com/docs

-Because i'm using free Student Subscription,don't enough memory to pull image size.Instead of running on cloud, i run this on minikube
+Because I'm using a free Student Subscription, I don't have enough memory to pull the image size.
+Instead of running it on the cloud, I am running it on minikube.

+Fail because not enough memory :
 ![image](https://github.com/tuananh1006/Motorbike-Classification/blob/main/readme_images/fail.png)

+Result when use minikube  :
 ![image](https://github.com/tuananh1006/Motorbike-Classification/blob/main/readme_images/minikube.png)